 Oh, my brother and I did this several times.
-In every island we visited, we immediately searched for a good cliff then jumped or dived our way into the deep part of the sea.
+On every island we visited, we immediately searched for a good cliff and then jumped or dived our way into the deep part of the sea.

-We’ve been doing this on the river of our village.
+We’ve been doing this on the river in our village.
 But this time, we tested our courage on seawater.
 It was exhilarating, indeed!
 If you’re an adrenaline junkie, don’t miss out on this.

-The most recommended site for cliff jumping is at Marcos Island.
+The most recommended site for cliff jumping is Marcos Island.